A CSS Parallax Scroll Effect For All Modern Browsers

 }

-Here, we're setting the background image URL and its position within the .parallax
+Here, we've set the background image URL and its position within the .parallax

 element.
-The positioning must be absolute and centered.
+The positioning must be absolute and centered, which is accomplished by setting the top

 , left